-Total Governmental Fund Balances \$ 1,673,545 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not financial resources and are not reported in the funds.
-The cost of the capital assets is Accumulated depreciation is \$ 28,624,161 (12,641,232) 15,982,929 Long-term liabilities are not due and payable in the current period and are not reported in the funds.
-Bonds Payable Compensated Absences Net Pension Liability Net Other Postemployment Benefits Liability (11,040,000) (421,967) (16,000,985) (5,454,789) Long-term receivables are not available to pay current period expenditures and therefore are unavailable in governmental funds.
-Settlement Proceeds 143,663 Governmental funds expense the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the Statement of Activities.
-Bond Discount (Premium) Net of Amortization Bond Deferred (Gain) Loss on Refunding (727,367) 301,859 Deferred outflows and (inflows) of resources related to pensions and other postemployment benefits are applicable to future periods and, therefore, are not reported in the funds.
-Deferred Outflows of Resources Related to Pension Deferred Inflows of Resources Related to Pensions Deferred Outflows of Resources Related to OPEB Deferred Inflows of Resources Related to OPEB 3,318,590 (1,951,597) 340,150 (184,411) Accrued interest on long-term debt is not included as a liability in governmental funds, it is recorded when paid.
-(71,850) NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (14,092,230)
+Total Governmental Fund Balances \$ 913,880 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not financial resources and are not reported in the funds.
+The cost of the capital assets is Accumulated depreciation is \$7,815,992 (4,553,812) 3 ,262,180 Accrued interest is not included as a liability in governmental funds, it is recorded when paid.
+(932) Long-term liabilities are not due and payable in the current period and are not reported in the funds.
+Capital Lease Payable (14,488) Compensated Absences (31,475) Net Pension Liability (5 ,087,843) Net Other Postemployment Benefits Liability (1 ,748,536) Bonds Payable (190,000) Installment Purchase Agreement Payable (50,000) Deferred outflows and (inflows) of resources related to pensions and other postemployment benefits are applicable to future periods and , therefore, are not revenues and expenses.
+Deferred Outflows of Resources - Related to Pensions 1 ,025,047 Deferred Inflows of Resources - Related to Pensions (1 ,190,432) Deferred Outflows of Resources - Related to OPEB 96,926 Deferred Inflows of Resources - Related to OPEB (59,113) NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (3 ,074,786)

-STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS
+STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES GOVERNMENTAL FUNDS